Ancient Carthage: Class and social stratification

+Carthage controlled extensive fertile lands in North Africa, but the wealth and privileges were largely reserved for Carthaginian and Phoenician citizens, as well as mixed Liby-Phoenicians.
+Often tied to the land with limited freedom, the native Libyan population was treated as subordinate subjects.
+Allied Libyan communities remained under strict Punic control but retained some internal autonomy.
+Expansion of Carthaginian power did not significantly enlarge the citizen body either.

+Libyans formed the largest contingent among Carthage’s mercenaries.
+Long-standing resentment of harsh Carthaginian rule—intensified by heavy wartime taxes and conscription—caused most Libyan communities to join the rebels in the mercenary war.
+Many Numidian princes also sided with them, seeking revenge and plunder.
+This broad Libyan and Numidian support made the rebellion especially dangerous for Carthage.

 According to Aristotle, the Carthaginians had associations akin to the Greek hetairiai, which were organizations roughly analogous to political parties or interest groups.
 Punic inscriptions reference mizrehim, which appeared to have been numerous in number and subject, ranging from devotional cults to professional guilds.
 Aristotle also describes a Carthaginian practice comparable to the syssitia, communal meals that promoted kinship and reinforced social and political status.
 However, their specific purpose in Carthaginian society is unknown.